How to Become a Private Investigator in the U.K

 As mentioned, the only legal requirement to become a private investigator in the U.K is to register with ICO.
 However, if this is all you do then you hold no real legitimacy, you won’t last long and you shouldn’t be here in the first place.
 Below is a list ‘To do’s’ if you really want to get set up and make something of being a legitimate private investigator.

 Get Equipped - Being a private investigator requires a level of investment on equipment.
 You can spend as little or as much as you want on kit but as with any profession, you need to have the right tools for the right job.
 Your biggest investment is likely to be a vehicle.
 There is lots of travel involved and your vehicle will become your 2nd home.
 So, you will need something suitable, comfortable and reliable.
 Unfortunately an Aston Martin stands out a bit too much so it won’t be ideal for surveillance tasks.
+Obtaining a driving licence is essential, as it facilitates mobility and allows you to access different locations efficiently for surveillance and evidence gathering.
 You will need some form of computer whether desktop or laptop.
 For surveillance tasks as a minimum you will need a decent video or stills camera.
-I prefer everything in video format so I use Panasonic VFX1.
-When starting out you don’t need to invest in top of the range kit, so a video camera that shoots at a minimum of 1080p will do just fine.
+I prefer everything in video format so I use Panasonic VFX1 When starting out you don’t need to invest in top of the range kit, so a video camera that shoots at a minimum of 1080p will do just fine.
 You will also need some form of covert video camera.
 Popular choices are the Lawmate PV - RC400UW 4K UHD Key-Fob and the Lawmate PV - 900EVO3 Smart Phone.
 There are many other options out there but these have been tried and tested over the years and delivered great results on tasks.
 We recommend also being equipped with a GPS vehicle tracker.
 These are used as an aid to surveillance which massively reduces the chances of losing the vehicle you are following.
 Again, there are hundreds of options out there but at present we believe the most reliable option is GT Blu Pro Tracking Device.
+When conducting surveillance, it is important to observe the subject closely and interpret their behaviour and body language to gather crucial information.
+Having the right resources and tools is vital to complete investigative tasks efficiently.
+Private investigators may be hired to investigate corporate issues such as suspected theft or fraud within a company, and can also assist individuals in personal matters, such as infidelity investigations or locating missing persons.
+Covert surveillance is a key service offered by private investigators, allowing them to observe subjects without detection.
+Private investigators may provide evidence that is suitable for court purposes, which is crucial for legal cases.
+People tracing is another important service offered by private investigators to locate individuals who may be difficult to find.

 Get Insured - Professional insurance is a must in any industry and the private investigations industry is no different.
 When training to be a private investigator you will hear on multiple occasions to always expect the unexpected.
 This is true in an operational, practical, legal, administrative and financial sense.
 Its something I heed everyday because you never know whats around the corner (literally in surveillance sense).
 Having adequate public liability and professional indemnity insurance as a private investigator is not only sensible, its just plain bonkers to not have it.
 Premiums for this profession are reasonable and we recommend Hiscox Business Insurance.
 We have been with them for years and they are widely used across the Industry.
 If you have spent a lot of money on professional equipment, we also advise getting that insured too as your standard policies wont cover this.

-Get Associated - We mean 'get associated' by as many ways as possible.
+Get Associated - We mean ‘get associated’ by as many ways as possible.
 As a private investigator in the U.K you need to get your self out there meeting, working and networking with other likeminded investigators.
+Networking is essential for private investigators to find clients and build their reputation in the field.
 Remember, there is no licensing in the U.K so we are not regulated by any official governing body.
-However, we do have some professional associations that separate the 'Sherlocks' to the legitimate private investigators.
+However, we do have some professional associations that separate the ‘Sherlocks’ to the legitimate private investigators.
 They all offer similar opportunities for training, guidance and support, but mainly they give credibility from newcomers to the industry to the seasoned veterans.
 Each association requires vetted approval for the level of membership you are applying for.
-Their vetting processes vary slightly but if you cover everything I have outlined in this post (and you have a clean basic DBS), you shouldn't have too many problems.
+Their vetting processes vary slightly but if you cover everything I have outlined in this post (and you have a clean basic DBS), you shouldn’t have too many problems.

 The top 3 associations are: